Vrilya/wow-addon-updater/README.md

-# Classic WoW Addon Updater
+# WoW Addon Updater

-A simple, lightweight tool for managing and updating addons from CurseForge for World of Warcraft Classic.
+A simple, lightweight tool for managing and updating addons from CurseForge for World of Warcraft.

 ![WoW Addon Updater](screenshot.png)